AmerikanischerAdler/go_navy/README.md

 ## Description

-Personal Blog of Journey at USNA and Beyond
+Personal Blog of Journey at USNA and Beyond...

 Includes 3 Phases of My Journey Thus Far: